GRAAL-Research/deepparse/_sources/index.rst.txt

 - **clean data** which refers to addresses containing elements from four categories, namely a street name, a municipality, a province and a postal code.

-- **noisy data** which is made up of addresses missing at least one category amongst the aforementioned ones.
+- **incomplete data** which is made up of addresses missing at least one category amongst the aforementioned ones.

 You can get our dataset `here <https://github.com/GRAAL-Research/deepparse-address-data)>`_.